 Our brains are constantly taking in information from our senses.
 For most people, processing that information isn’t a problem.
-But dealing with that stream of input is a struggle for kids with sensory processing issues.
+But dealing with that stream of input is a struggle for kids with

 Kids don’t all have the same reactions to situations and stimuli.
 But their responses tend to fall into one of two categories.